 - Modeling tools can provide policy-makers with valuable insights into the climate-change targets they set, and the policies they use to meet those targets

-Lessons from Germany on renewable energy transition
+Lessons from Germany on renewable energy transitions

 In Germany, it’s known as Energiewende, renewable energy transition, and Klimaschutz, climate protection, and the European country is way ahead of Canada in moving from fossil fuels to using renewable sources of energy.

-“As of 2013, more than 21 million Germans live in regions that either already have 100 per cent renewable energy or have programs to secure 100 per cent power from renewable energy sources,” says Mishka Lysack, associate professor in the Faculty of Social Work.
+“As of 2013, more than 21 million Germans live in regions that either already have 100 per cent renewable energy or have programs to secure 100 per cent power from renewable energy sources,” says Dr. Mishka Lysack, PhD, associate professor in the Faculty of Social Work.
 “We can learn a lot from Germany.”

 For one thing, how ordinary people create energy co-ops in cities, towns and neighbourhoods, build renewable energy systems and sell excess power to the grid.
 German citizens run more than 800 energy co-ops that generate renewable energy and revenue for families and communities.
 Germany is also developing technology for transitioning to renewables, an industry that could create jobs and diversify the economy here.

 With SSHRC grants and in partnership with the German Embassy in Ottawa, Lysack brings German researchers, business and political leaders to cities across Canada to discuss best practices and how to develop strategies and policy pathways toward a low carbon economy.

 “Social workers have a long history of advocating for policy that betters the human condition,” says Lysack.
 “Helping educate the public and doing knowledge mobilization through innovative leaders from various sectors will help further Canada’s transition to a decarbonized and renewable energy economy.”

 - Consider writing your provincial and federal government representatives to ask how they are promoting the shift to a renewable energy economy